 CCC staff maintains an electronic mailing list of persons interested in transportation issues in the region.
 Notice of the public meetings where discussion of draft TIP documents is to occur is emailed at least seven days in advance.
 Public comments may be made or via email, telephone, fax, or regular mail.

 Chapter 3: TIP Funding

-This TIP was developed under the Fixing America's Surface Transportation (FAST) Act.
+This TIP was developed under the Bipartisan Infrastructure Law (BIL).
 Most funding categories in this TIP are through federal sources: Federal Highway Administration (FHWA) and Federal Transit Administration (FTA) as provided by federal legislation.
-Table 13 and Table 14 provide brief descriptions of the funding programs used for transportation improvement projects on Cape Cod.